SV4D: Dynamic 3D Content Generation with Multi-Frame and Multi-View Consistency: Related Work

 \textbf{4D Generation}.
-On one hand, recent optimization-based methods~\citep{singer2023text4d,bah20244dfy,ling2023alignyourgaussians,ren2023dreamgaussian4d,zhao2023animate124,jiang2023consistent4d,zeng2024stag4d,yin20234dgen} can generate 4D content by distilling pre-trained diffusion models in a 4D representation~\citep{cao2023hexplane,kerbl20233d,mildenhall2021nerf} via SDS loss~\cite{poole2022dreamfusion}.
-MAV3D~\citep{singer2023text4d} distills a text-to-video diffusion model and several following works~\citep{bah20244dfy,ling2023alignyourgaussians,ren2023dreamgaussian4d,zhao2023animate124} combine both video and multi-view diffusion models to leverage the motion and multi-view priors.
+On one hand, recent optimization-based methods~\citep{singer2023text4d,bah20244dfy,ling2023alignyourgaussians,ren2023dreamgaussian4d,zhao2023animate124,jiang2023consistent4d,zeng2024stag4d,yin20234dgen,chen2024ct4d} can generate 4D content by distilling pre-trained diffusion models in a 4D representation~\citep{cao2023hexplane,kerbl20233d,mildenhall2021nerf} via SDS loss~\cite{poole2022dreamfusion}.
 However, they tend to take hours to generate 4D content due to time-consuming optimization.
-On the other hand, photogrammetry-based methods~\citep{yang2024diffusion,pan2024fast} mimic a 3D object capture pipeline by directly generating multi-frame multi-view images of a 4D content with dynamic and multi-view consistency and then directly reconstructing 4D representations with them.
+On the other hand, photogrammetry-based methods~\citep{yang2024diffusion,pan2024fast,sun2024eg4d} mimic a 3D object capture pipeline by directly generating multi-frame multi-view images of a 4D content with dynamic and multi-view consistency and then directly reconstructing 4D representations with them.
 Although these methods have much faster speeds, inference-only pipelines are adopted due to the paucity of the 4D data, thus making the spatial-temporal consistency still unsatisfactory.
-In this work, we proposed a monolithic model to generate a more consistent image grid, and we use a carefully curated 4D dataset to train the model.
+Moreover, some models like EG4D~\citep{sun2024eg4d} further rely on a third model (SDXL-Turbo~\citep{sauer2025adversarial}) to refine the 4D assets.
+In this work, we proposed a monolithic model to generate a more consistent image grid, and we used a carefully curated 4D dataset to train the model.
+Recently, there has been a surge of interest in 4D generation, resulting in the development of concurrent works~\citep{liang2024diffusion4d,zhang20244diffusion,li2024vividzoo,ren2024l4gm,wang2024vidu4d,jiang2024animate3d}.
+Diffusion4D~\citep{liang2024diffusion4d} only generates diagonal images (space-time), by fine-tuning a 4D-aware video diffusion model with motion magnitude guidance.
+Vivid-ZOO~\citep{li2024vividzoo} combines the 3D and video generative model and then finetunes alignment modules to mitigate the incompatibility between reused layers.
+4Diffusion~\citep{zhang20244diffusion} inserts temporal layers to a 3D-aware diffusion model to generate novel view videos.
+Both Vivid-ZOO and 4Diffusion freeze pre-trained weights, limiting their ability to fully capture spatial-temporal information.
+Additionally, they generate low-resolution images or a limited number of frames due to memory constraints.
+In contrast, SV4D finetunes all layers of our unified model, allowing for comprehensive spatial-temporal learning, and uses a mixed sampling scheme, enabling the generation of high-resolution and long novel views.